Condell Park

-Condell Park, a suburb of local government area City of Canterbury-Bankstown, is 21 kilometres south-west of the Sydney central business district, in the state of New South Wales, Australia, and is a part of the south-western Sydney region.
+Condell Park is a suburb in Western Sydney in the state of New South Wales, Australia.
+The suburb is 21 kilometres south-west of the Sydney central business district and is a part of the City of Canterbury Bankstown local government area, and within the Inner South West area categorised by the Australian Bureau of Statistics.
 The postcode of Condell Park is 2200, which is shared with Bankstown and Bankstown Aerodrome.

 History

 Condell Park was named after Ousley Condell, an engineer who arrived on 8 May 1829 on the barque Swiftsure with 13 other settlers.
 He applied for a position in the public service and was granted four 50 acre adjoining lots in 1830 that he called Condell Park.

 Black Charlie's Hill, located in Simmat Avenue Condell Park, was named after a local identity whose nickname was 'Black Charlie'.
 His real name is said to have been Charles Luzon or Charlie Lopez, a man of Aboriginal ancestry.
 He lived near Edgar Street, South Yagoona and like others in the area, during the early 1900s, grew vegetables that he carried off to the market by horse and cart.
 His home was constructed of corrugated iron.
 Black Charlie was said to fire a single shot each evening promptly at 9pm but the reason was never disclosed.
 Some suggested he was hunting rabbits, others to warn of the approach of aircraft.